-Lyn Evans is the director of the Linear Collider collaboration at CERN.
+Lyn Evans served as the director of the Linear Collider collaboration at CERN.
 Dubbed 'Evans the Atom' by the British Press, he was pivotal in the development of the Large Hadron Collider.
 Born and raised in Aberdare, South Wales, he even introduced Welsh culture to his colleagues in Geneva, inviting Morriston Orpheus Choir to perform at CERN!

 Sheen was born in Newport and grew up in Port Talbot.
 He’s had a dazzling career on both stage and screen, notably playing the former British Prime Minister Tony Blair in several films, including The Queen.
 He was central to the performance of The Passion, a 72-hour National Theatre Wales production in 2011, which included more than 1000 local amateurs.
 Sheen supports a number of Welsh charities and is an Honorary Fellow of the Royal Welsh College of Music and Drama.